shivanshdave/2020-432/classes/class25/README.md

 ## Announcements

+1. Remember that if you want Dr. Love to regrade homework 1, 2, 3 or 4, you need to submit [this Google Form](http://bit.ly/432-2020-homework-regrade-requests) by 5 PM this Friday 2020-04-24.
+2. There is a [Minute Paper after Class 25](https://bit.ly/432-2020-minutue-25).
+Please complete it by 9 AM Sunday 2020-04-26.
+3. TA office hours continue through May 1, and 431-help is open to help with any statistical questions (Project 2 or otherwise) through May 4 at noon, and then we will be closed for the summer.
+4. The 431 and 432 web sites will disappear in June, so grab anything you need before June 1.
+If you need something after that, email me and I'll get back to you when I can, although you'll find my response time slows noticeably in the summer.
-1. Everyone who completed Quiz 2 should have an email from me specifying your Quiz 2 grade.
+5. Everyone who completed Quiz 2 should have an email from me specifying your Quiz 2 grade.
     - Details on course grading are at http://bit.ly/432-2020-grading-plan.
 The only change since our discusssion in Class 15 is that I added 3 extra points to Quiz 2 rather than to the Class Participation cap.
     - If you have any questions about how your course grade is determined, let Dr. Love know via email.
-2. Remember that if you want Dr. Love to regrade homework 1, 2, 3 or 4, you need to submit [this Google Form](http://bit.ly/432-2020-homework-regrade-requests) by 5 PM this Friday 2020-04-24.
-3. There is a Minute Paper after Class 25 **coming soon**.
-Please complete it by 9 AM Sunday 2020-04-26.
-4. TA office hours continue through May 1, and 431-help is open to help with any statistical questions (Project 2 or otherwise) through May 4 at noon, and then we will be closed for the summer.
-5. The 431 and 432 web sites will disappear in June, so grab anything you need before June 1.
-If you need something after that, email me and I'll get back to you when I can, although you'll find my response time slows noticeably in the summer.
 6. **If you'd like to be a TA** for 431 or 432 (or both) next year, we expect to have both paid and volunteer positions available.
 I'd be delighted to have you involved.
 Information about applying for positions will be emailed between May 15 and June 15.
 If you have questions, let us know.

 ## Important Project 2 Notes